-The Chancery Court also noted that the analyst for Millennium assumed that base case financial projections were overly optimistic in light of the overall state of the industry.
-Consequently, the Millennium analyst revised the financial projections downward.
+that base case financial projections were overly optimistic in light of the overall state of the industry.
+Consequently, the Millennium Digital analyst revised the financial projections downward.

-In the Chancery Court's view, the Millennium analyst's overall approach was based on unreliable, self-interested, and thinly justified reductions in the base case projections.
+In the Chancery Court's view, the Millennium Digital analyst's overall approach was based on unreliable, self-interested, and thinly justified reductions in the base case projections.

-The Chancery Court further stated that the approach used by the Millennium analyst deprives Wave of all of the expected benefit of its bargain by focusing on how the market valued the Subject Systems in Millennium's hands as of the deal date, instead of what Wave would have reasonably been able to accomplish with them.
+The Chancery Court further stated that the approach used by the Millennium Digital analyst deprives WaveDivision of all of the expected benefit of its bargain by focusing on how the market valued the Subject Systems in Millennium Digital's hands as of the deal date, instead of what WaveDivision would have reasonably been able to accomplish with them.